Peanut butter: History

-Although often credited with its invention, George Washington Carver did not invent peanut butter.
+Although often credited as its inventor, George Washington Carver did not invent peanut butter.
 By the time Carver published his document about peanuts, entitled "How to Grow the Peanut and 105 Ways of Preparing it For Human Consumption" in 1916, many methods of preparation of peanut butter had already been developed or patented by various pharmacists, doctors, and food scientists working in the US and Canada.

-Early peanut-butter-making machines were developed by Joseph Lambert, who had worked at John Harvey Kellogg's Battle Creek Sanatorium, and Dr. Ambrose Straub who obtained a patent for a peanut-butter-making machine in 1903.
+Early peanut-butter-making machines were developed by Joseph Lambert, who had worked at Kellogg's Battle Creek Sanitarium, and Dr. Ambrose Straub who obtained a patent for a peanut-butter-making machine in 1903.

-"In 1922, chemist Joseph Rosefield invented a process for making smooth peanut butter that kept the oil from separating by using partially hydrogenated oil; Rosefield "...licensed his invention to the company that created Peter Pan peanut butter" in 1928; further, in "...1932 he began producing his own peanut butter under the name Skippy".
+In 1922, chemist Joseph L. Rosefield invented a process for making smooth peanut butter that kept the oil from separating by using partially hydrogenated oil; Rosefield licensed his invention to the company that created Peter Pan peanut butter in 1928.
+In 1932 he began producing his own peanut butter under the name Skippy.
 Under the Skippy brand, Rosefield developed a new method of churning creamy peanut butter, giving it a smoother consistency.
-He also mixed fragments of peanut into peanut butter, creating the first "chunky"-style peanut butter.
-In 1955, Procter & Gamble launched a peanut butter named Jif, which was sweeter than other brands, due to the use of "sugar and molasses" in its recipe.
-A slang term for peanut butter in World War II was "monkey butter".
+He also mixed fragments of peanuts into peanut butter, creating the first "chunky"-style peanut butter.
+In 1955, Procter & Gamble launched a peanut butter named Jif, which was sweeter than other brands due to the use of sugar and molasses in its recipe.